The purpose-performance connection: how to build high-performing teams

 4. Instil a sense of ownership instead of avoiding accountability

-Shift conversations from blame to responsibility by establishing Accountability Conversations as a routine part of work processes.
-These check-ins keep expectations, work standards, and desired outcomes fresh in the team’s minds, promoting real-time issue resolution and progress tracking.
-Building accountability into your day-to-day activities fosters constructive exploration of what works and what doesn’t within the team.
+Shift conversations from blame to responsibility by establishing accountability conversations.
+These check-ins keep expectations, work standards, and desired outcomes fresh in the team’s minds, promoting real-time problem-solving and progress tracking.
+Building accountability into your day-to-day activities fosters constructive exploration of what’s working and what isn’t.

 Putting the purpose-performance connection into action